Koss86/tokyobash/README.md

 export PROMPT_COMMAND='PS1="$(tokyobash)"'

 ```
-Now replace `path/to/tokyobash/binary` above with the acutal path to the compiled tokyobash binary.
+Replace `path/to/tokyobash/binary` above with the acutal path to the compiled tokyobash binary.

-Save then restart your terminal!
+Now save and restart your terminal!

 ## Config

-Config file uses standard key=value pairs.
+Config file uses standard key = value pairs.

-`#` used for comments.
+`#` or `//` can be used for comments.

 Spaces, single, and double quotes are ignored.